• Skip to main content

 Average Temperature – The average temperature in July up in the mountains is around 88 degrees (however we experienced mostly lower 90 days), however, at the base near the Salt Flats averages around 98 (and sometimes into the 100’s).

-Wind Speeds – It gets windy especially around 4am!
+Wind Speeds – It gets windy at Guadalupe Mountains National Park, especially around 4am!
 Make sure you bring plenty of stakes to stake down your tent!
 The wind speeds have been known to reach 70+ miles an hour!
 I am not kidding!
 Every morning around 4am on the dot the wind would blow the tent so hard, I thought we would blow away!

 Horseback Riding – 60% of the trails are open to stock use.
 A backcountry permit is required.